New York Jets

 New York would like to be balanced on the offense.
 Game score led to them rushing the ball 43.1 percent of the time.
 It would be tough to expect a rise in the passing offense based on the offensive line, quarterback, and receiving options.

-To me, the Jets are in the process of building an offense.
+To me, the Jets are in a building process offensively.
 This tells me they should be playing a young QB to develop.
-Todd Bowles won’t have that liberty, so I’m sure he’ll try to win early in the year, which may mean starting a veteran QB.
+Todd Bowles won’t have that liberty so I’m sure he’ll try to win early in the year, which may mean starting a veteran QB.
 In this case, McCown will be throwing the ball for New York in Week 1.
 He’s been in the league since 2002 with his best chance to start for the full year coming in 2004 (13 starts).
 In his career, Josh has an 18-42 record that includes a 2-20 record over the last three seasons.
 His arm looked exceptional in relief of Jay Cutler in 2013 when McCown passed for 1829 yards with 13 TDs, one Int, and a 66.5 percent completion rate.
 The downside here is that Josh can’t make the players around him better.
-New York has a pass-catching talent at RB with one proven NFL wide receiver in Eric Decker.
+New York has a pass catching talent at RB with no proven NFL wide receivers.
 This doesn’t add up to a winning opportunity for McCown plus New York’s offensive line isn’t an edge.
 No value here and I expect a short window to start.

 Forte was a tough player to time in 2016.
 He looked like a workhorse back after the first two games (264 combined yards with three TDs and seven catches on 59 touches), but he failed to gain over 65 combined yards in each of his next four games with declining touches each week (17, 16, 14, and 10) during this stretch.
 Just when Fantasy owners placed him on the bench, Matt delivered 154 combined yards with two TDs and four catches (34 touches).
 His game held value over the next three games (304 combined yards with three TDs and five catches).
 Over the last four games, Forte only had 155 combined yards with seven catches).
 His season ended late in December with torn meniscus that required surgery.
 This issue was part of his failure early in the year.
 Also, he had a shoulder injury late in the year.
 Even in a down season, Matt had over 1050 yards with close to 250 touches.
 He’ll start the year at age 31 with plenty of competition from Bilal Powell for playing time.
 Great pass catching resume with fade in his skill set on early downs.
 I’d love to write him off, but I know he’ll be discounted this draft season.
 Let’s just call him an RB3 at best with more risk than reward.